peterholak/graphql-ws-kotlin/README.md

 - maybe support for writing clients (including Kotlin JS target)
 - all the other TODOs in the code (other operations, keep-alive, etc.)
 - javadoc for most of the classes
-- figure out the correct gradle project setup for `example`, so it can stay in the same git repo